 We offer to meet with shareholders with significant holdings, and typically only a subset of the owners we contact request engagement meetings.
 In the Spring, prior to our 2024 Annual Meeting, our engagement team contacted 19 institutional shareholders representing approximately 50 percent of all outstanding shares held by institutional shareholders.
 We held meetings with eight, representing approximately 33 percent of institutional holdings.
+In the fall of 2024, our engagement team contacted 19 institutional shareholders representing approximately 30 percent of institutional holdings.
 In the fall of 2024, our engagement team contacted 19 institutional shareholders representing approximately 50 percent of institutional holdings.
 We held meetings with 11 shareholders, representing approximately 42 percent of institutional holdings.
 Our Chair of the Compensation and Talent Committee, current and then-outgoing Lead Independent Director, as well as representatives of the legal affairs, human resources and investor relations teams led the engagement effort.
 Our Chief Executive Officer also participates in engagement meetings with our shareholders to provide strategic business updates, but in 2024 refrained from attending portions of the meetings dedicated to executive compensation discussions.